will-rowe/stark/README.md

 ## Overview

 **stark** is an IPFS-backed database for recording and distributing sequencing data.
-It is both a library and a a Command Line Utility for running and interacting with **stark databases**.
+It is both a library and a Command Line Utility for running and interacting with **stark databases**.
 Features include:

 - snapshot and sync entire databases over the IPFS
 - use PubSub messaging to share and collect data records as they are created